Escape-Technologies/action/README.md

 This action requires an application ID and an API key to be provided.

-You can find theses values in your Escape application settings.
+You can find these values in your Escape application settings.

-### Required arguments
+### Required Arguments

-- `application_id`: The id of the application on Escape, that will be scanned continuously
+- `application_id`: The ID of the application on Escape that will be scanned continuously
 - `api_key`: Your API key on the Escape platform

-### Optional
+### Optional Arguments

 - `watch`: Wait for scan completion
-- `configuration_override`: A JSON override of the scan configuration.
+- `configuration_override`: A JSON override of the scan configuration
 - `schema`: The schema local path or publicly accessible URL.
-If provided, it will update the schema for the application.
+If provided, it will update the schema for the application

-## Usage example
+## Usage Example

 ```yaml
 ---